roamingthings/java-lambda-deps-layer/README.md

-# AWS Lambda Depenency Layer for Java Functions
+# AWS Lambda Dependency Layer for Java Functions

 This project demonstrates how to deploy an application to AWS with a Lambda written in Java using a layer for all dependencies.